syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Digital%20Signature/Add-digital-signature-using-X509Certificate2/).

 ## Signing an existing document

 You can load the signature field from the existing PDF document and add certificate to the document as follows.